-What sets The Iguana and the Tongue of Fire apart is its Dublin locations, a location not often seen in vintage films, although had been central to Tony Richardson’s, The Girl With the Green Eyes (1963).
+What sets The Iguana and the Tongue of Fire apart is its Dublin locations, a location not often seen in vintage films, although had been central to Tony Richardson’s The Girl With the Green Eyes (1963).
 In the opening of the film we are introduced to the traffic and sights of Dublin, looking great in the new 2K restoration from the original 35mm camera negative and presented in 1080p HD on this Arrow Video release.
 Naturally, it’s only a few minutes into the film that we see our first murder.
 A bourgeois woman is getting ready for bed when an intruder emerges from the shadows and throws acid in the face of the victim before slashing her throat.
-This is the first violent murder and displays some of the most ridiculous special-effects in the film, an obvious dummy head with a rubber neck being split with mechanised rolling around in the victim’s head.
+This is the first violent murder and presents some of the most ridiculous special-effects in the film, an obvious dummy head with a rubber neck being split with mechanised rolling around in the victim’s head.

 The dead woman is the mistress of the Swiss Ambassador Sobiesky (Anton Diffring) and is found in the boot of the family limo in the presence of his son and estranged wife (Valentina Cortese).
 In time a number of other similar throat slashing and acid burnt victims turn up.
 The Ambassador is the initial suspect, but as usual with these films suspicion falls upon a whole mixed bag of characters, even the Irish detective, John Norton (Luigi Pistilli) investigating the case; Norton has his own demons to deal with including his past brutal methods against suspects.
 Red herrings are thrown haphazard all over the place with some heavy handed fast zooms on sunglasses, mysterious middle-aged men with red beards and bizarre secret family members of the family and a screechy soundtrack.